sfigg/commercialization-public/design/minimum/windows-processor-requirements.md

 If after the inclusion of a processor series in this specification (“Listed Processor”), a processor becomes commercially available that uses the same naming convention or identifier as a Listed Processor but has additional or different features or functionality (“New Processor”), Company must not use New Processor for Customer Systems without Microsoft’s prior written permission.
 If Company believes a processor has been omitted from this list, please contact Company’s Microsoft OEM or ODM Account Manager.

+The processors listed in the tables below, represent the latest processor generations and models which are supported for the listed Windows Edition.
+Previous generations of processors and models (indicated by "Up through"), remain supported in addition to the listed processors and models.

 Some product editions or edition/processor configurations listed below may have no or limited support.
 Information on support is available at Microsoft Support Policy (<https://support.microsoft.com/lifecycle>) and Microsoft Lifecycle FAQ (<https://support.microsoft.com/help/18581>).

 ## Windows Client Edition Processor table